SHOP OUR FAVORITE FINDSShop Now

 Where We Are Right Now & What’s Left to Do

 So, even with a moving truck arriving in about 12 days (AGH!!!!), we still have much to do.
 No, we do not have a place to live yet.
 Wild, I know.
-We booked an Airbnb to stay in the first week or two while we wait for our things to arrive, but the goal is that we will have a real address for them to deliver to.
+We booked an Airbnb to stay in the first week or two while we wait for our things to arrive, but the goal is to have a real address for them to deliver to before we even leave.
 Finding a home through your phone without stepping foot into a place or neighborhood is absolutely anxiety-inducing for me, but it’s kind of what we have to do.
 We contemplated taking a weekend trip to look in person, but we couldn’t afford the time (or $$ spend) to do so with everything going on right now.

 And that’s the long and short long of my big, life-changing news.
 The next few weeks will be full of a heady mix of sad goodbyes, last visits to our favorite spots, last days of preschool, more and more and more packing and wrapping and taping, and hopefully, finding a place to live.